 Our ‘Arborists For Forests’ (AFF) Initiative provides an opportunity for arboriculture businesses to make a positive contribution to the local environment and their community, whilst improving their environmental sustainability through offsetting the removal of trees.

 For every tree removed by our partnered arborist companies, a donation will be made to BCLN for a minimum of 2 indigenous plants to be planted in the Bass Coast (up to 10, depending on the size/age bracket of the tree removed).
 These indigenous plants will be grown by our nursery of volunteers and planted out by our Works Crew staff on public land, to ensure that they can be accessed and appreciated by everyone.
 Plantings will take place along creeks and rivers, on landslips to reduce erosion, in coastal areas and in other strategic biodiversity locations, including biolinks across our landscapes.
 The initiative aims to provide peace of mind to both, the business and the client, by creating a more sustainable world for future generations.
 Every dollar generated by the Works Crew and Nursery feed back into supporting the network as a non-profit organisation.
-We are proud to share that Bass Coast Tree Care, South Gippsland Tree Care and Arborzone Total Tree Care are partners have joined the initiative, and they are highly motivated to get other companies on board.
-For more information and to sign your company on to this fantastic initiative, please don't hesitate to contact us either at jye.andersen@basscoastlandcare.org.au or by calling Jye directly on on 0407 529 706.
+We are proud to share that Bass Coast Tree Care and Arborzone Total Tree Care are current partners of the initiative, and they are highly motivated to get other companies on board.
+If you have had any trees removed by our partnered arborist companies, you can check out the maps on this page to see where your trees have been planted!
+(Keep in mind that the trees are planted the financial year after when the job was completed).
+For more information and to sign your company on to this fantastic initiative, please don't hesitate to contact us either at jye.andersen@basscoastlandcare.org.au or by calling Jye directly on 0407 529 706.
 Scroll down for project updates. |

 Project Updates